-Brunch is now a integral part of any great weekend and nowhere does brunch better than Berlin.
-There are so many excellent places to grab some post-party, morning after food we can’t list them all – but here are just some of our favourite brunch spots in Berlin.
+Brunch is now an integral part of any great weekend and nowhere does brunch better than Berlin.
+There are so many excellent places to grab some post-party, morning after food we can’t list them all – but here are just some of our favourite places for brunch in Berlin.

 Sudblock is a cafe and bar situated right the heart of Kreuzberg in the middle of Kottbusser Tor.
 Their fantastic ‘pay what you feel’ brunch is only served on a Sunday but the regular breakfast menu is just as good serving everything from cold meats and cheeses to the full cooked breakfast.
 The prices are super reasonable here and the ample seating means you probably won’t have too much trouble getting a table even on a busy weekend.
 The huge outdoor patio is ideal for summer brunching!

 This famous Berlin brunch spot is just on the border of Mitte and Prenzlauer Berg.
 It offers diners a small but delicious menu – highlights include buttermilk pancakes and avocado on toast.
 The exposed brick walls give the place an urban and the coffee is known as some of the best you’ll drink in Berlin.

 This place offers something a little different with its Middle Eastern take on brunch.
 Favourites on the menu include the hummus and the shakshuka, as well as the more predictable eggs and spiced sausage.
 The only issue is getting a table but it’s well worth the wait to sample some of the best and most individual brunch food you’ll have anywhere in Berlin.